albert118/InMeal/apps/gri/README.md

 docker compose up
 ```

-or to build without compose,
+or to build without compose...

 ```sh
 docker build -t testImage .
 docker run -d --name testContainer -p 80:80 testImage
 ```

-test it by visiting the [ping-pong test URL](http://127.0.0.1:8000/test/ping)
+... then test it by visiting the [ping-pong test URL](http://127.0.0.1:8000/test/ping)

+## Maintaining

+> TL;DR: Poetry has some fairly similar language as `npm`, simply run `poetry install` for most cases.

+Poetry is used for package management in this project.
+The basic usage of Poetry is documented [here](https://python-poetry.org/docs/basic-usage/)

+Or if you prefer the CLI, then Poetry has a very nice help menu available by simply running `poetry`.

 ## 👀 Examples